 Do I need a real estate lawyer if the offer documents are pretty standard?

 Yes.
-Though the Agreement of Purchase & Sale and related documents may be standard, and of course we will explain all of their ramifications, your lawyer will need to search title for the property to ensure it is free from encumbrances.
+Though the Agreement of Purchase and Sale and related documents may be standard, and of course we will explain all of their ramifications, your lawyer will need to search title for the property to ensure it is free from encumbrances.
 They also provide many more important services.
 If you do not have a real estate lawyer please contact us so we can recommend one to you.

 How much do I have to put down on a property when making an offer?